-A European Commission public consultation was held in from 9 October 2009 to 8 January 2010167 to assess the impact of the Directive and the replies were published soon after 168.
-The Commission has scheduled adoption of the legislative proposal for 2012.
+A European Commission public consultation was held in from 9 October 2009 to 8 January 2010 to assess the impact of the Directive and the replies were published soon after.
 In February 2011, a concept paper was submitted by the Directorate General for Health and Consumers for public consultation: this consultation did not repeat that of 2009/2010, but aimed to investigate the more technical aspects.
-This concept paper presented: a 'preliminary appraisal' of which option appears to be the most suitable one to address some of the key concerns of the http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:091:0013:0019:en:PDF http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2001:311:0067:0067:EN:PDF http://europa.eu/legislation_summaries/internal_market/single_market_for_goods/pharmaceutical_and_cosmetic_products/l21230_e n.htm 165 http://www.orpha.net/actor/EuropaNews/2006/060409.html#EUPol http://www.efgcp.be/downloads/icrel_docs/Final_report_ICREL.pdf http://ec.europa.eu/health/files/clinicaltrials/docs/2009 10 09 public-consultation-paper.pdf http://ec.europa.eu/health/files/clinicaltrials/2010_03_30_summary_responses.pdf http://ec.europa.eu/governance/impact/planned_ia/docs/47_sanco_clinical_trials_directive_en.pdf

-Clinical Trials Directive, on the basis of the current state of the impact assessment; and the main figures that are being used to evaluate the impacts of the different policy options.
-The summary of responses to the Public consultation on the concept paper on the Revision of the 'Clinical Trials Directive' 2001/20/EC were published online in July 2011170.
+This concept paper presented: a 'preliminary appraisal' of which option appears to be the most suitable one to address some of the key concerns of the Clinical Trials Directive, on the basis of the current state of the impact assessment; and the main figures that are being used to evaluate the impacts of the different policy options.
+The summary of responses to the Public consultation on the concept paper on the Revision of the 'Clinical Trials Directive' 2001/20/EC were published online in July 2011.